ajhermann94/Rally/docs/privacy.md

 - **You can delete your account in the app:** Settings → Delete Account.
 This permanently removes your profile, vault, flags, and blocks.
 Clips you submitted to the public Library are anonymized (disassociated from you) and may remain.
-- You may also request deletion via our GitHub Issues page ([GITHUB ISSUES URL]).
+- You may also request deletion via our GitHub Issues page (https://github.com/ajhermann94/rally/issues).

 ## Security
 Data is transmitted over HTTPS and protected by row-level security so users can